As Canada tries to reduce its dependence on the US, its leader will visit China to rebuild ties

 “Carney’s visit does reflect the new space for further development in China-Canadian relations under the current U.S. trade protectionism,” he said.
 But he cautioned against overestimating the importance of the visit, noting that Canada remains a U.S. ally.
 The two North American nations also share a deep cultural heritage and a common geography.

 Carney has been in office less than a year, succeeding Justin Trudeau, who was prime minister for nearly a decade.
-He is not the first new leader of a country to try to repair relations with China.
+He's not the first new leader of a country to try to repair relations with China.

-The two governments have differences, with Starmer raising the case of former Hong Kong media magnate Jimmy Lai, a British citizen, in talks with Chinese leader Xi Jinping in late 2024 in Brazil.
+The two governments have differences, with Starmer raising the case of former Hong Kong media magnate Jimmy Lai, a British citizen whose conviction under a national security law has raised concerns about press freedom, in talks with Xi in late 2024 in Brazil.

-Trump, who has said he will come to China in April, has indicated he wants a smooth relationship with China, though he also launched a tit-for-tat trade war, with tariffs rising to more than 100% before he backed down.
+Trump, who has said he will come to China in April, has indicated that he wants a smooth relationship with Beijing, though he also launched a tit-for-tat trade war, with tariffs rising to more than 100% before he backed down.

 In Canada, Trump's threats have raised questions about the country's longstanding relationship with its much more powerful neighbor.
 Those close ties have also been the source of much of Canada's friction with China in recent years.